econokeith/otis/README.md

 viewers won't notice.

 O.T.I.S. also provides tools to make it easy to manage the fact that the models and the camera are running asynchronously.
 These include a SharedDataContainer object to quickly create and share buffers between the processes.
+It also includes a rich collection of Timer classes to ensure that the experience runs at the same speed regardless of camera frame rate or model update speed.

-O.T.I.S. has extensive shape and text writer asset classes and timer classes to ensure that the experience runs at the same speed regardless of camera frame rate or model update speed.
+otis is also designed to make the process of iteration in the creation of interactive scripts quick and easy.
+Written on top of open-cv's image writing library, it adds hundreds of convenience classes functions to allow placement, movement, event handling, collision handling, and interaction amongst onscreen assets.

 ### Dependencies
 - python 3